Snedashkovsky/cybergift/README.md

 By making this commit, I confirm that the results of the analysis presented in this repository are checked by me and correct.

-# Small Gift for Bostrom Birthday
+# Small Gift for Bostrom's Birthday

-Since the main Gift cannot be unlocked until we reach the goal, the cyber~congress decided to make a small gift.
+Since the main Gift cannot be unlocked until we reach the goal (of 100k citizens), the cyber~congress decided to give a small gift.
-Soon each citizen who claim the gift will receive 1A and 1V by each claimed address.
+Soon each citizen who claims the gift will receive 1A and 1V for each claimed address.
-This will enable your contribution to the development of a bootloader for superintelligence right now.
+This will enable your contribution to the development of a bootloader for superintelligence immediately.
 [Small Birthday Gift](small_birthday_gift_A&V.ipynb)